junxit/us-congress-bills-119/metadata.md

 - 2025-07-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3497-3498)
 - 2025-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3497-3498)
 - 2025-07-22 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2025-12-16 — Passed Senate without amendment by Voice Vote. (consideration: CR S8766-8768)
+- 2025-12-16 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2025-12-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2025-12-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2025-12-17 — Message on Senate action sent to the House.
+- 2025-12-18 — Presented to President.
+- 2025-12-18 — Presented to President.
+- 2025-12-29 — Vetoed by President.
+- 2025-12-29 — Vetoed by President.
+- 2026-01-02 — POSTPONED CONSIDERATION OF VETO MESSAGE - The Chair announced that further consideration of the veto message and the bill, H.R.
+131, is postponed until the legislative day of January 8, 2026.
+Agreed to without objection.
+- 2026-01-02 — The Chair announced that the objections of the President to H.R.
+131 would be spread at large upon the Journal and the veto message would be printed as a House Document (119-119).
+- 2026-01-02 — The Chair laid before the House the veto message from the President.
+- 2026-01-08 — DEBATE - Pursuant to a previous order of the House of January 2, 2026, the unfinished business is the further consideration of the veto message of the President on H.R.
+131. The House proceeded with one hour of debate on the objections of the President to the contrary notwithstanding. (consideration: CR H205-208)
+- 2026-01-08 — Failed of passage in House over veto On passage, the objections of the President to the contrary notwithstanding Failed by the Yeas and Nays: (2/3 required): 248 - 177, 1 Present (Roll no. 9).
+- 2026-01-08 — Motion to refer the bill and accompanying veto message to the Committee on Natural Resources.
+- 2026-01-08 — On motion to refer the bill and the accompanying veto message to the Committee on Natural Resources.
+Agreed to without objection.
+- 2026-01-08 — On passage, the objections of the President to the contrary notwithstanding Failed by the Yeas and Nays: (2/3 required): 248 - 177, 1 Present (Roll no. 9).
+- 2026-01-08 — POSTPONED PROCEEDINGS - At the conclusion of debate on the veto message of the President to H.R.
+131, the Chair put the question on will the House, on reconsideration, pass the bill, the objections of the President to the contrary notwithstanding.
+Under the Constitution, the vote must be taken by the yeas and nays.
+Further proceedings were postponed until a time to be announced.
+- 2026-01-08 — The Chair announced the unfinished business to be the consideration of the veto. (consideration: CR H212)
+- 2026-01-08 — The Chair directed the Clerk to notify the Senate of the action of the House.
+- 2026-01-08 — The Chair laid before the House the veto message from the President.
+- 2026-01-08 — The previous question was ordered without objection.